omnibenchmark/omniSparql/README.md

 # omni-SPARQL

-Python package to query triples from the OMNIBENCHMARK triplestore.
+`omni-SPARQL` is a python module to query triples from the OMNIBENCHMARK triplestore.
+Its main usage is to retrieve lineage information in an OMNIBENCHMARK (see the [lineage query file](https://github.com/ansonrel/contributed-project-templates/blob/dev/metric_summary/src/generate_json_from_res_files.py) of summary metric projects).

 ## Usage

 Let's start by getting a query.
-Several SPARQL queries are available in the **`getSparqlQuery`** class.
-If you are not sure which one you want, have a look at the class:
+Several SPARQL queries are available in the **`getSparqlQuery`** class, which you can explore with the `help` page of the page;

 ```python
 import omni_sparql as omni